-Companies may be struck off the register for a number of reasons, amongst the most common being annual document filing have not been adhered to or annual license fees have not been paid.
+Companies may be struck off the register for a number of reasons, amongst the most common being annual filings have not been adhered to or annual license fees have not been paid.
 Once a company is struck off the register it is possible to have it restored.
 Our experience in working with registries around the world means we can guide you through the restoration process.
-Restoring a company will not only release company assets, such as property and frozen bank account but also allows trading to continue.
-If a company is struck off due to late filing or non-compliance regarding accounts or annual returns we can assist not only with the restoration process but with preparation of the outstanding documents to bring the company back into good standing.
+Restoring a company will not only release company assets, such as property and frozen bank accounts but also allows trading to continue.
+If a company is struck off due to late filings or non-compliance we can assist not only with the restoration process but with preparation of the outstanding documents to bring the company back into good standing.

 Outline of Restoration Fees